Ratler/airuler/docs/templates.md

 ## Template Variables

-Variables are populated from three sources:
+Variables are populated from four sources (in order of precedence):

 ### 1. System Variables (Always Available)
 - `{{.Target}}` - Current compilation target (cursor, claude, cline, copilot, roo)
 - `{{.Name}}` - Template filename without extension (e.g., "my-rules" from "my-rules.tmpl")

+### 2. Vendor Configuration (If Template is from Vendor)
+Vendor configurations provide default values that can be overridden by template front matter:
+- Template defaults from vendor's `template_defaults` section
+- Custom variables from vendor's `variables` section
+- Target-specific settings from vendor's `targets` section

-### 2. Front Matter Variables (From YAML Header)
+### 3. Front Matter Variables (From YAML Header)
 Basic fields:
 - `{{.Description}}` - From `description:` field (defaults to "AI coding rules for {{.Name}}")
 - `{{.Globs}}` - From `globs:` field (defaults to "**/*")